 Scaly-breasted thrashers, Allenia fusca.
 Eggleston, south-central Dominica, Lesser Antilles.

-The name derives from its habit of vibrating the wings when it is alarmed.
+The name derives from its habit of vibrating its wings and tail when it is exited.

 Perhaps the most familiar of the mimid thrushes, and one of the most cherished birds in North America and the Greater Antilles: